AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/CutEvals/tc_set.rst

-Check SC with expressions that can fail to evaluate because of exceptions
+Check SC on expressions that can fail to evaluate because of exceptions
 =========================================================================

 Check the effects of an expression evaluation interrupted by an exception